Tyron18/TMapViews/TMapViews/TMapViews.MvxPlugins.Bindings.Droid/README.md

 # TMapViews.MvxPlugins.Bindings.Droid

-Currently this pluggin just adds a binding four user location to source.
+Currently this pluggin just adds a binding for user location to source.